GuOrg/Gu.Localization/README.md

 Debug.Assert(Validate.IsValidFormat("Value: {0}", 1), "Invalid format...");
 ```

-## 6. LanguageSelector
+# 6. LanguageSelector
 A simple control for changing current language.

-`AutogenerateLanguages="True"` displays all cultures found in the running application and picks the default flag.
 A few flags are included in the library, many are probably missing.

+## 6.1.
+AutogenerateLanguages
+Default is false.
+If true it popolates itself with `Translator.Cultures` in the running application and picks the default flag or null.

 ```xaml
 <l:LanguageSelector AutogenerateLanguages="True" />
 ```

-Or
+## 6.2.
+Explicit languages.

 ```xaml
 <l:LanguageSelector>